 When all the beef has been skewered, top skewer with half a tomato.

-Place the tray with the tower into the oven and bake for 1 hour, depending on doneness you want it cooked.
+Place the tray with the tower into the oven and bake for 1 to 1 1/2 hours, depending on the doneness you want to be cooked.

 Sumac Laced Onions